Breakfast by country: Poland

 The traditional Polish breakfast is a large spread with a variety of sides eaten with bread or toast.
 Sides include various cold cuts, meat spreads, the Polish sausage, tomatoes, cheese, and sliced pickles.
-Twaróg, a Polish cheese, is a breakfast staple and comes in many forms.
+Twaróg, a Polish white cheese, is a breakfast staple and comes in many forms.
 Twaróg can be eaten plain, with salt, sugar, or honey, or it can be mixed with chives into a cream cheese-like spread.
 Eggs are served often as the main breakfast item, mostly soft-boiled or scrambled.
 For a quick winter breakfast, hot oatmeal, to which cocoa is sometimes added, is often served.
 Jam spreads are popular for a quick breakfast, including plum, raspberry, and black or red currant spreads.
 Breakfast drinks include coffee, milk, hot cocoa, or tea.
-Traditionally, the Poles avoid heavy-cooked foods for breakfast.
+Traditionally, Poles avoid heavy-cooked foods for breakfast.
 For the most part, one will not see fried meats or potatoes in a classic Polish breakfast.
 Emphasis is placed on a large variety of foods to satisfy everyone at the breakfast table.

 Romania

 The traditional Romanian breakfast is milk, tea or coffee alongside (toasted) bread with butter or margarine and on top of it, honey or fruit jams or preserves.
 Sometimes the buttered bread is served savory instead of sweet, in which case the Romanians add cured meats, salami, or cheese.
 Another option is to spread on a slice of bread some liver pâté.
 In recent years, Romanians have also started to serve cereal with dried fruits and milk instead of the traditional breakfast, though that is not yet very widespread.
 According to a 2014 study, 35% of Romanians eat cooked dishes such as omelet or fried eggs and 15% eat sandwiches.
 Most people drink coffee and 67% serve Turkish coffee (made in an ibrik), though more and more people are starting to use drip or filter coffee.
-While crêpes served with fruit preserves, jams, or cheese have traditionally been served as desserts, in recent years more Romanians have started to have them as breakfast during weekends.
+While crêpes served with fruit preserves, jams, or cheese have traditionally been served as desserts, in recent years, more Romanians have started to have them as breakfast during weekends.

 Russia

-Traditional Russian breakfast are concentrated on kashas, or porridges – the most important staple in Russian nutritional culture, with buckwheat and oat, as well as semolina, serving as the three most important bases of such dishes, usually cooked using water or milk, as well as consumed with or without milk.
-Breakfast foods also include pancakes or oladushki.
+Traditional Russian breakfasts are concentrated on kashas, or porridges – the most important staple in Russian nutritional culture, with buckwheat and oat, as well as semolina, serving as the three most important bases of such dishes, usually cooked using water or milk, as well as consumed with or without milk.
+Breakfast foods also include pancakes (oladushki).
 Oladushki are made from flour and rise on yeast.
 Blini, or crepes, are also popular for breakfast and are also made with flour, but without yeast.
 Sirniki, is a cheese form of pancake.
 Sirniki are made of tvorog (quark cheese), which can be eaten separately with honey for breakfast.
 Also, a popular dish is buterbrod, open sandwiches with cold cuts and cheeses.